Velaupy/bad-apple-roblox/README.md

 3. play-test the game in Run mode (make sure to have the console/output open to see details and information)

 4. wait for studio to finish fetching all the video frames (takes ~2 minutes); after that it should start playing automatically

+**any "Request limit exceeded" errors are safe to ignore, the script will wait until roblox studio allows it to continue requesting data**